Dynamic Grid Component

 The heading of the grid.
 The end-user sees this title at the top of the grid in Express View.

 It's best practice to always include a title.
-To hide the title in Express View, set the Hide Title toggle to (ON).
+To hide the title in Express View, set Hide Title to (ON).

 Tooltip